Source text

-Description
+More generally, source material or symbolic sources are objects meant to communicate information, either publicly or privately, to some person, known or unknown.
+Typical symbolic sources include written documents such as letters, notes, receipts, ledgers, manuscripts, reports, or public signage, or graphic art, etc. Symbolic sources exclude, for example, bits of broken pottery or scraps of food excavated from a midden—and this regardless of how much information can be extracted from an ancient trash heap, or how little can be extracted from a written document.

+Classification in levels

-In historiography, distinctions are commonly made between three kinds of source texts:
+In historiography, distinctions are commonly made between three levels of source texts: primary, secondary, and tertiary.

 Primary

-Primary sources are firsthand written evidence of history made at the time of the event by someone who was present.
+Primary sources are firsthand written accounts made at the time of an event by someone who was present.
 They have been described as those sources closest to the origin of the information or idea under study.
 These types of sources have been said to provide researchers with "direct, unmediated information about the object of study."
 Primary sources are sources which, usually, are recorded by someone who participated in, witnessed, or lived through the event.
 These are also usually authoritative and fundamental documents concerning the subject under consideration.
 This includes published original accounts, published original works, or published original research.
 They may contain original research or new information not previously published elsewhere.
 They have been distinguished from secondary sources, which often cite, comment on, or build upon primary sources.
 They serve as an original source of information or new ideas about the topic.
 Primary and secondary, however, are relative terms, and any given source may be classified as primary or secondary, depending on how it is used.
 Physical objects can be primary sources.